 Ceramic tiles are made from different clays and shale mixtures.
 They are fired at different temperatures to produce specific glazes, surface finishes, and hardness.
 Ceramic tile is produced in three basic types-glazed, mosaic, and quarry-as well as other miscellaneous types.

 Glazed and Mosaic Tiles

-Glazed ceramic tiles are used in many ways, both on building exteriors and in interiors.
-They are produced in modular sizes and often have matching trim pieces for corners, wall bases, and nosing’s.
+Glazed ceramic tiles are used in many ways, both in building exteriors and interiors.
+They are produced in modular sizes and often have matching trim pieces for corners, wall bases, and nosings.
 Mosaics are an assembly made of small pieces of glass, stone, tiles, and other materials.
 Mosaic ceramic tile is made in small sizes for composing intricate patterns for use in murals on floors and walls.

-Mosaic tiles are made with clays, porcelain, or glass, and sometimes are produced in units with a back-mounted fiber mesh to facilitate their handing and installing.
+Mosaic tiles are made with clays, porcelain, or glass, and sometimes are produced in units with a back-mounted fiber mesh to facilitate their handling and installation.
 These are generally smoother, brighter, and more impervious than other glazed tiles.

 Quarry and other Tiles

 Quarry tiles, made of graded shales and fine clays, are among the thickest and strongest of the tiles.
 Their color is usually a result of the type of clay used.
 Quarry tiles generally are left unglazed in their terra-cotta state.
-Traditional quarry tiles are long lasting and excellent for floors that receive a lot of abrasion.
+Traditional quarry tiles are long-lasting and excellent for floors that receive a lot of abrasions.
 Quarry tiles are also produced in a variety of colors, tints, and finishes.